oroinc/documentation/user_guide/intro_nav_pinned_pages.rst

 Click the link at any time to get to the page in its current state.

-If you have a lot of pinned pages and they do not fit into the pinbar, click the three dot icon to the right from the pinbar to access hidden pins.
+If you have a lot of pinned pages and they do not fit into the pinbar, click the three-dot icon to the right of the +pinbar to access hidden pins.

 |